Adin222/mini-webshop-server/README.md

 # Optional: Fixing Import Issues in VS Code

+## Use this step only if you encounter import issues

 Run this command to find the exact path to your Python interpreter:

 ```bash